typst/typst/docs/reference/scripting.md

 - `{while condition [..]}`

 ## Fields
-You can use the `fields` function to list the fields of a value and you can use _dot notation_ to access fields on a value.
+You can use _dot notation_ to access fields on a value.
+For values of type `content`, you can also use the `fields` function to list the fields.

 The value in question can be either:
 - a [dictionary] that has the specified key,